grafbase/extensions/extensions/grpc/README.md

 - `method`: The name of the gRPC method.
 - `input`: The input type of the gRPC method.
 It can be `"*"` to use the whole input, or a specific transformation.
 See the docs for [InputValueSet](https://grafbase.com/docs/reference/extensions/grafbase-spec/v1.0#inputvalueset).
 It defaults to `"*"`.

-The service must also be defined on your GraphQL schema's schema definition, along with the required types:
+The service must also be defined on a schema definition, along with the required types:

 ```graphql
 extend schema